Foot pain is not normal. Most foot pain can be cured but it won't go away by itself .

 Hammertoe: a condition, usually stemming from muscle imbalance, in which the toe is bent in a claw-like position.
 It occurs most frequently with the second toe, but any of the other three smaller toes can be affected.
 Selecting shoes and socks that do not cramp the toes will alleviate aggravation.

-Heel spurs: Heel spurs occur when the plantar tendon pulls at its attachment to the heel bone.
-This area of the heel can later calcify to form a small boney spur.
-With the use of appropriate athletic shoes and if required an orthotic strain to the ligament can be reduced.
+Heel spurs: heel spurs occur when the plantar fascia pulls at its attachment site on the heel bone.
+This area of the heel bone can calcify, forming a small bony spur.
+With the use of appropriate footwear and if required an orthotic strain to the planta fascia and bone can be reduced.

-Neuromas: enlarged benign growths of nerves, most commonly between the third and fourth toes.
+Neuroma: occurs when the sheath surrounding a nerve becomes fibrotic, most commonly between the third and fourth toes.
 A neuroma can be caused by pressure from ill-fitting shoes, abnormal bone structure can also lead to this condition.
-Treatments may include orthoses (shoe inserts with correctly fitting shoes) and/or regenerative tissue therapy (prolotherpy injections) , however in some chronic cases surgical removal of the growth is sometimes necessary.
+Treatment may include orthoses (shoe inserts and correctly fitting shoes) and/or regenerative tissue therapy (prolotherpy injections) , however in some chronic cases surgical removal of the neuroma may be required

 Plantar fasciocis (heel pain) also know as Plantar Fasciitis, can be caused by bruising or micro tearing of tissue in the foot.
-Our practice will evaluate your pain, and may prescribe medical grade customized orthoses (orthotics) to help alleviate the pain.
+Our practice will evaluate your pain, and may prescribe medical grade customized (orthotics) to help alleviate the pain.
 Prolotherapy has been shown to be useful with this condition.

 Sesamoiditis: inflammation or fracture of the two small bones (sesamoids) under the first metatarsal bones.
 Correct footwear and orthoses can help.

 Severs Disease: heel pain aggravated by physical activity.
 The pain is localised to the back of the heel.
 External appearance is usually normal.
 The main diagnostic tool is pain on compression of the area of growth plate. ( squeeze test)

 Shin splints: is a common injury that can affect all athletes who engage in running sports or basic activities.

-Corns: A corn or callus is a painful patch of hard, thickened skin on the foot or between the toes that is usually formed by pressure.
+Corns: a corn or callus is a painful area of hard, thickened skin on the foot or between the toes that is usually formed by pressure.
 Corns can be removed by a podiatrist.
-Patient education is provided to prevent recurrance.
+Patient education is provided to prevent recurrence.